 In addition to sending security codes by text messages or voice calls, Vanguard also supports using a hardware security key.
 They don’t give or sell security keys to customers.
 You’d have to buy it on your own.

 Vanguard specifically mentions security keys made by a company called Yubico.
-The least expensive key from Yubico is Yubico Security Key for $20 or Yubico Security Key NFC for $24.50.
+The least expensive key from Yubico’s website costs $25 or $29.

-The $20 model works only with computers with a rectangular USB port (“USB-A”).
-The $24.50 model also works with mobile phones that have NFC.
-Yubico also makes other more expensive models ($45 – $70) that plug into different ports and have more features not required by Vanguard.
-Vanguard says they don’t support the latest YubiKey 5Ci model ($70).
+The $25 model works with computers with a rectangular USB port (“USB-A”).
+The $29 model works with computers with a smaller USB-C port.
+Both models work with mobile phones that have NFC (iPads don’t have NFC).
+Yubico also makes other more expensive models ($45 – $70) that have more features not required by Vanguard.

-Less expensive security keys made by other companies that support the same industry standard (“FIDO U2F”) may also work, but for a security device, I would stick to the name brand.
-If Vanguard stops making voice calls to my Google Voice number, I will buy the Yubico Security Key NFC for $24.50.
-Although I don’t use the Vanguard mobile app right now, I’m OK with paying an extra $5 to leave that option open.
+Less expensive security keys made by other companies that support the same industry standard (“FIDO U2F”) may also work, but I would stick to the name brand for a security device.
+If Vanguard stops making voice calls to my Google Voice number, I will buy two Yubikeys.

 Say No To Management Fees